 Amazon

-You also can find L.A.
-Interchanges at
+You also can also find

-independent bookstores and shops
+at independent bookstores

 in Southern California such as

-Goddess Mercado Boutique,
+Goddess Mercado Boutique

 The Library Store